Joint effort on Maui produces 40 ventilators for COVID-19 response

 “We are now receiving requests coming in from San Diego, New York, Maine and multiple countries including the U.K., India and Mexico,” Dr. O’Connell said.
 “We literally stopped work on our NASA contracts to develop this life support medical instrument to support Maui County’s needs to fight the coronavirus.”

-Davis, Founder and CEO of Maui Innovation Group, said the company is producing and additional 24 bridge ventilators for local medical providers and plans to have 12 completed by the end of the week.
+Davis, founder and CEO of Maui Innovation Group, said the company is producing an additional 24 bridge ventilators for local medical providers and plans to have 12 completed by the end of the week.

 “We’ve been on conference calls every day, including Easter Sunday, working on these ventilators,” Davis said.
 “We wanted to be ready if there is a second wave of COVID-19 in Maui County, especially with how rural our community is with places like Hana, Molokai and Lanai.
 It’s truly been a fascinating process and we’re just honored to be involved with this effort to help our health care workers.”